 Section 3

-Framework of alcohol and otther drugs practice
+Framework of alcohol and other drugs practice

 Frameworks and Approaches of Working with AOD Clients

 3.1 The following questions are related to the public health model in relation to understanding individuals’ AOD use.

 a) In your own words, briefly summarise the key principles and aspects of the public health model, including when it was first introduced in Australia).
 Your response should be approximately 50 words.